MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-r-in-query-editor.md

 * Prepare data models.
 * Create reports.
-* Do data cleansing, advanced data shaping, and semantic model analytics, which include missing data completion, predictions, clustering, and more.
+* Do data cleansing, advanced data shaping, and dataset analytics, which include missing data completion, predictions, clustering, and more.

 ## Install R